Chef Gower Lane ’92, The Best Career…Hands-down

 While he wasn’t exactly thrilled about being a student again, Gower knew it was the right thing to do if he wanted to succeed.
 “Getting back into textbooks and the regiment of studying was tough but I really appreciated my time at the CIA,” he explains.
 “I felt strongly that my education could lead me to a variety of careers.
 The opportunities seemed endless.”

 Gower initially planned to work in the hotel industry, but a position at a continuing care retirement community changed his direction.
-“I found I really enjoyed senior living, so I stayed,” says Gower, who is currently director of operations at Kendal on Hudson in Sleepy Hollow, NY.
+“I found I really enjoyed senior living, so I stayed,” says Gower, director of purchasing at The Culinary Institute of America.
 “Dining is an important social event for the residents and to make that an enjoyable experience is truly rewarding.
 It’s no longer the outdated misconception of restrictive diets or institutional food.
 We serve restaurant-style cuisine, everything from comfort food to gourmet dishes made fresh to order.”